-■ RapidCut displays the final result without animating the tool.
-This option only applies to MILL3D module.
+• RapidCut displays the final result without animating the tool.
+This option applies only to the 3D Milling product component.

-• Machine simulation displays the entire machine.
+Machine simulation displays the entire machine.
 This option is only available if you have the Machine Simulation module.

-2. Use the simulation controls to control the simulation:
+2 Use the simulation controls to control the simulation: